 By Deb Elbaum, PCC, CNTC

 Editor’s Note: Deb introduces a new weekly series of posts on executive coaching contributed by our Leadership Development team..
-She is one of 30 highly qualified and specialized executive coaches who have joined us recently, doubling the number of executive coaches worldwide.
+She is one of 30 highly qualified and specialized executive coaches who have joined us recently, as we continue to expand our executive coaching services.”

 When coaching executives and leaders, I like to start with the big picture.

 These are people who like data.
 They like information to be grounded in science and research.
 So, when we are about to talk about improving and modifying certain behaviors, a good place to start is with the brain.

 Neuroscience provides a scientific foundation for how we think and how we can change.
 Three concepts in particular tend to support coaching goals and methodology.
 They are:

 - Neuroplasticity, or the ability to create new neural pathways